Deadly encounters: the night the Indian army arrived in a village in south Kashmir

 Of the three militants killed in the encounter, two were Pakistani.
 The other, Hilal Ahmad Naikoo, was a local.
 He ran a successful medical laboratory and was well-liked in the village, according to interviews with his family and others.

-His brother, Bilal, said Hilal joined JeM after the rape and murder of an eight-year-old Muslim girl by police officers in Jammu & Kashmir state in January 2018.
+His brother, Bilal, said Hilal joined JeM after the rape and murder of an eight-year-old Muslim girl in Jammu and Kashmir in January 2018.

 In October, Hilal returned for a visit home carrying a gun and accompanied by Rashid Bhai, a Pakistani believed by security forces to be one of Jaish’s top commanders, said Bilal.
 Bhai was also killed in the Pinglan encounter, security forces said.